ajfisher/node-pixel/firmware/src/libs/protocol.md

 # Protocol used to talk to the pixel strip using firmata

 This is the definition of the protocol used to talk to the LED strips.
 The protocol is largely the same whether you are using custom firmata or I2C backpack in order to keep things simple.

+There are some exceptions to this, notably around configuration.

+## Multi strip protocol consideration.

+In the instance of multiple physical strips being attached to multiple pins on the board, the protocol interface remains the same however the strips are _logically_ joined end to end in the order they are allocated during the config phase.
+It is up to the caller to pass the appropriate pixel value in order to ensure that the strips are mapped to the correct sequence.

 ## Protocol Pixel Command Instructions.

 ```
 #define PIXEL_OFF               0x00 // set strip to be off
-#define PIXEL_CONFIG            0x01 // deprecated will be removed and recycled
+#define PIXEL_CONFIG            0x01 // DEPRECATED will be removed and recycled
 #define PIXEL_SHOW              0x02 // latch the pixels and show them
 #define PIXEL_SET_PIXEL         0x03 // set the color value of pixel n using 32bit packed color value
 #define PIXEL_SET_STRIP         0x04 // set color of whole strip
 #define PIXEL_SHIFT             0x05 // shift all the pixels n places along the strip
 #define PIXEL_FIRMATA_CONFIG    0x06 // configure Firmata based strips and pins